MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 On the **Settings** page, under the **Defaults and privacy** tab, admins can access and configure admin settings.
-The Settings page comprises various sub-pages used for admin-related activities, as shown in the following table:
+The Settings page comprises various sub-pages that are used for admin-related activities, as follows:

-[Sources](#sources): -- Provides admin dashboards for high-level data analysis
+[Sources](#sources) — Provides admin dashboards for high-level data analysis

-[Upload](#upload): -- Used to prepare and upload organizational data
+[Upload](#upload)  — Used to prepare and upload organizational data

-[Analysis settings](#analysis-settings): -- Helps you analyze your meeting data
+[Analysis settings](#analysis-settings) — Helps you analyze your meeting data

-[Admin settings](#admin-settings): --  Used to configure system defaults and privacy settings
+[Admin settings](#admin-settings) —  Used to configure system defaults and privacy settings

-[Data access](#data-access): -- Used to export large data sets using subscription-based Azure SAS storage
+[Data access](#data-access) — Used to export large data sets using subscription-based Azure SAS storage

 This article focuses on the system defaults and privacy settings of the **Admin settings** page.